Initial Licensure Review Process

 - You will also find list of FIs and carriers by state and specialty.
 If the provider/supplier needs to select an FI or carrier, it may access this website.

-- In Wisconsin, the fiscal intermediary is United Government Services in Milwaukee unless your facility is affiliated with a CMS-designated chain, in which case, it may have a designated single U.S. fiscal intermediary.
+- In Wisconsin, the fiscal intermediary is National Government Services in Milwaukee unless your facility is affiliated with a CMS-designated chain, in which case, it may have a designated single U.S. fiscal intermediary.

 - New free-standing providers are no longer permitted to express a preference for a particular fiscal intermediary (FI).
 New providers must be assigned to the designated local FI.
 The FI/carrier will answer any applicant inquiries concerning completion of the enrollment application.